ics-software-engineering/meteor-application-template/README.md

 .jshintrc   # standards for JSHint.
 ```

-Inside the app/ directory, the Meteor app is structured as follows:
+This structure separates documentation files (such as screenshots) and configuration files (such as the settings files) from the actual Meteor application.

+The app/ directory contains this structure:

 ```
 client/
+  stylesheets/
   templates/
-   stylesheets/
-public/
-   fonts/
-server/
-   seeds/
+    application/
+    home/
+    stuff/
 lib/
+  accounts/
   collections/
   router/
   accounts/
+server/
+   seeds/
 ```